Alright, Still: Critical reception

 Alright, Still received generally positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 79, based on 27 reviews.
 The Observer's Rosie Swash stated that Allen's "uniquely acidic brand of pop" music justified the publicity it generated and that "the icing on the cake is that brutally barbed tongue".
 Ron Webb wrote for Drowned in Sound that the album "is almost a brilliant record, easily a good one and one that promises to divide opinion like Marmite".
 In a review for The Guardian, Sophie Heawood stated that "the album is rough round the edges, that amateurism serves to bring the listener in", noting that it gave the album a more personal touch.
 NME's Priya Elan remarked that "with a personality this size, this isn't the last time you'll be hearing from [Allen]".

 The album generally received positive reviews from international music press.
-Rob Sheffield wrote for Rolling Stone that Allen's sense of irony was "just more proof that [she's] an original".
+Rob Sheffield wrote for Rolling Stone that Allen's sense of irony was "just more proof that [she is] an original".
 Heather Phares of AllMusic stated that "enough of Alright, Still works—as pure pop and on the meta level Allen aims for—to make the album a fun, summery fling, and maybe more".
 Praising Allen for her "genuine personality with wit and attitude to spare", Pitchfork's Mark Pytlik remarked that the album "isn't anything else but a fantastic success".
 In his review for Blender, Jon Dolan complimented Allen's "little-sisterly" personality, describing it as a combination "of panache and self-doubt, courage and chaos".

 On the other hand, Stylus Magazine dismissed the album as "nothing more than pop for people who hate pop music" and "phony music for people who can't let go of their inhibitions", while Slant Magazine deemed it "rubbish" and called Allen "sickeningly contemptuous".
 The mastering of Alright, Still, done by Tim Burrell and Tim Debney, has been criticised.
 In January 2007, The Guardian ran a piece about loudness wars, the practice of increasing the loudness of tracks which often results in distortion and the loss of dynamic range.
 It included Alright, Still in a list of CDs in which sound quality was compromised for loudness.
 Rolling Stone published a similar story in December 2007, and it also identified Alright, Still as an album "so unrelentingly loud that the sound is actually distorted".